 • the purposes of the data processing

-• a description of the people whose data you use
+• a description of the categories of people whose data you use, such as customers or employees

-• which organisations you share the data with and if they are based inside or outside of the EU
+• which organisations you share the data with and whether they are based inside or outside of the EEA

 Examples

 There are no standard templates for processing registers.
 It is up to you how you format the register.
-If you would like an example, you can contact your branch organisation.
+If you would like an example, you can contact your branch organisation, or check out an example on the KVK website.

 Privacy declaration

-If you process personal data, you are also obliged to inform people about your use of their data.
-You should let them know which data you collect and how you will use it.
-You can do so by including a privacy statement on your website.
+If you process personal data, you have to inform people about your use of their data.
+You must let them know which data you collect, how you will use it, and why you need it.
+You can do so with a privacy statement.

 This article is related to: